jaspector

 Most projects require permits; city matrix says permits are required for most work beyond purely cosmetic items.

-Typical processing time is Approximately one week once all required information is received; plan review may be longer depending on project complexity..
+Building permit processing times in Green Bay, WI typically run Approximately one week once all required information is received; plan review may be longer depending on project complexity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Green Bay, WI.
 The following work is generally exempt: Purely cosmetic work such as painting and flooring; Some like-for-like maintenance items shown as not requiring permits in city guides, subject to the city matrix.
+When in doubt, confirm with the local building department before starting work.